MatteoM95/Real-time-Domain-Adaptation-in-Semantic-Segmentation/README.md

 ## BiseNet
 Starting code for the student belonging to the project "Real-time domain adaptation in semantic segmentation" <br>
 # Implementation Details :
+- The Domain adaptation Model is based on [**BiSeNet**](https://github.com/MatteoM95/Real-time-Domain-Adaptation-in-Semantic-Segmentation/tree/MatteoBranch/Master%20code%20original/BiseNetv1-master) and the semantic segmentation model is based on [**AdaptSegNet**](https://github.com/MatteoM95/Real-time-Domain-Adaptation-in-Semantic-Segmentation/tree/MatteoBranch/Master%20code%20original/AdaptSegNet-master)
-- The Semantic Segmentation Model is based on **BiSeNet** , pytorch 0.4.1 and python 3.6
+- The pytorch version used is 0.4.1 and python version 3.6
 - All the experiments were run on Google Colab Tesla P100 15 GB GPUs